For the last two weeks, my students have been focusing on observation in art class. The goal has been to represent and draw exactly what we see.

 So, what will I do with 23 hours remaining until exam time?
 I will play piano for about an hour, ensure that all of the food I eat is healthy, go for an easy run to clear my mind, and sleep.
 Tomorrow, I will keep a low profile in terms of socializing and surround myself with calming influences.
 Finally, I will trust the preparation that I have done.
 I will know that I have worked hard and will represent myself and my teacher well tomorrow.

+I have the unique position of being both a piano student and a piano teacher.
+This gives me an opportunity to view music lessons from two different perspectives.
+Each of these roles informs the other.
+My experiences as a student inform how I treat my students.
+Also, my experiences as a piano teacher mean that I understand what teachers expect from their students.
 Within the last two months, I've started taking additional piano lessons with a wonderful woman who teaches from her home.
 At my first lesson, before we began, she gave me fresh soup, bread, and cheese so that I could warm up before the lesson.
 I was overwhelmed by this kindness.
 She always gives extra time and never raises her voice.
 Yesterday, however, I did not receive a lot of positive feedback at my lesson and I felt deflated.
 I have truly been practising more than I ever have in my life.
 I know my musical and technical weaknesses and face them alone in the practice room every day.
 When I arrived at home, the last thing I wanted to do was go back downtown to the conservatory and practise.
 I felt as if no amount of practising could save me.
+Let me be fair to my teacher.
+She is an incrediblycaring woman who truly is concerned about my personal and musical life.
+She is generous with her time and knowledge.
+Nonetheless, yesterday's lesson raised some questions in my head:

-• Are we too "soft" on students in order to keep them interested in music?
+Are we too "soft" on students in order to keep them interested in music?
 If so, is that such a bad thing?

-• While we should never lie to students about their quality of their playing, should we always have something positive to say about how they performed?
+While we should neverlie to students about their quality of their playing, should we always have something positive to say about how they performed?

-• How do we build a relationship with the student to the point at which they know that we treasure them and they can trust that we still care about them as a human being when we give them difficult feedback musically or technically?
+How do we build a relationship with the student to the point at which they know that we treasure them and they can trust that we still care about them as a human being when we give them difficult feedback musically or technically?

-• How do we not destroy the student's motivation but at the same time remain completely honest about their progress?
+How do we not destroy the student's motivation but at the same time remain completely honest about their progress?

 Admittedly, I'm a sensitive individual.
 And really, who wants to hear that they are not playing their best after hours of practice?
 However, I see the value in my teacher's approach.
 She does not want me to be under any illusions about my playing and maybe when I'm less sensitive, I will appreciate her honesty.
 Maybe more North American teachers should be like this.
 I really don't know the answer.